Home Page home page

 He subjugated the ‘four quarters of the world’ i.e. Elam, all the tribes of the Zagros mountains, northern Mesopotamia and Lebanon and forcing them to send him tribute.
 Thing like slaves, timber, metal, stone and maybe lapis lazuli (mainly imported from Afghanistan) that was always in demand in Sumer.

-On his celebratory vase(s) (placed in Nippur) it was claimed that he managed to introduce peace, contentment and prosperity over all he conquered.
+On his celebratory vase(s) (placed in Nippur) it was claimed that he managed to introduce peace, contentment and prosperity to all he conquered.

 His empire didn’t survive him either.
 Adab was defeated by the Semitic city of Mari (northern Mesopotamia) who ‘carried off the kingship’ but couldn’t hold it.
 This allowed the other powerful cities of southern Sumer to regain their independence and begin jockeying for supremacy.

-Lugal-Zage-Si emerged from this struggle.
-He began as the ensi of Umma but somehow got control of Uruk.
+emerged from this struggle.
+He began as the ensi of Umma but began conquering his neighbours until he got control of Uruk.

 He didn’t just use this powerful position to exact revenge on Lagash (for the humiliation of a century before).
 He continued to spread Uruk’s hegemony across south and north until he was said to have fifty governors under his control.

 Then he raided his neighbours as far as the Mediterranean.

 One of the cities that resisted his power was long suffering Kish, which he conquered.